Jewgonewild/Twitter-Oauth-CakePHP/README.markdown

 #Requirements

 Apache server recommended, but not enforced.

-PHP 5.2 or higher
+PHP 5.2 or higher.

-MySQL 4.1 or higher
+MySQL 4.1 or higher.

 #Usage

 1.To quickly get up and running, create a DB and then import the users.sql found in the root.

 2.Modify app/config/database.php to point to your database.

 3.Get a Twitter app registered at http://twitter.com/apps and change your app Key and Secret In:
 	app/
 		controllers/